 📍 Output Location

 PDF exports are saved to the Exports/PDF subdirectory within the project folder structure (see File System).
 You can configure the export destination in the export dialog.
 If no custom location is set, AseptSoft uses the default project export path.
+When the SFC options are enabled, the GRAFCET and Equipment Module decks are written into their own Processes/GRAFCET/ and Equipment Modules/PDF/ sub-folders.

 🔖 Bookmarks